brentley/ecsworkshop/content/secrets/04-code-review/cdk.md

 ecsStack.addDependency(rdsStack);
 ```

 A new CDK app is created `const App = new App()`, and the aforementioned stacks from `lib` are instantiated.
-After creating the VPC, the VPC object is passed into the RDS and ECS stack and add dependencies to ensure the VPC is created before the RDS stack.
+After creating the VPC, the VPC object is passed into the RDS and ECS stacks.
+Dependencies are added to ensure the VPC is created before the RDS stack.

 When creating the ECS stack, the same VPC object is passed along with a reference to the RDS stack generated `dbSecretArn` so that the ECS stack can look up the appropriate secret.
-A dependency is created so that the ECS stack is created after the RDS Stack in this example.
+A dependency is created so that the ECS stack is created after the RDS Stack.
 {{% /expand%}}

-The last step for this tutorial is to get the LoadBalancer URL and run the migration which populates the database.
+After deployment finishes, the last step for this tutorial is to get the LoadBalancer URL and run the migration which populates the database.

 ```bash
 url=$(jq -r '.ECSStack.LoadBalancerDNS' result.json)
 curl -s $url/migrate | jq
 ```

+(Note that the migration may take a few seconds to connect and run.)

 The custom method `migrate` creates the database schema and a single row of data for the sample application.
 It is part of the sample application in this tutorial.

-To view the app, open a browser and go to the Loadbalancer URL `ECSST-Farga-xxxxxxxxxx.yyyyy.elb.amazonaws.com`:
+To view the app, open a browser and go to the Loadbalancer URL `ECSST-Farga-xxxxxxxxxx.yyyyy.elb.amazonaws.com` (the URL is clickable in the Cloud9 interface):
 ![Secrets Todo](/images/secrets-todo.png)

 This is a fully functional todo app.
-Try creating, editing, and deleting todos.
+Try creating, editing, and deleting todo items.
 Using the information output from deploy along with the secrets stored in Secrets Manager, connect to the Postgres Database using a database client or the `psql` command line tool to browse the database.

-Since this application uses Aurora Serverless, you can also use the query editor in the AWS Management Console - find more information [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/query-editor.html).
-All you need is the secret ARN created during stack creation, you can fetch it at the terminal and copy/paste into the query editor dialog box:
+As an added benefit of using RDS Aurora Postgres Serverless, you can also use the query editor in the AWS Management Console - find more information **[here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/query-editor.html)**.
+All you need is the secret ARN created during stack creation.
+Fetch this value at the Cloud9 terminal and copy/paste into the query editor dialog box.
+Use the database name "tododb" as the target database to connect.

 ```bash
 aws secretsmanager list-secrets | jq -r '.SecretList[].Name'